hauchel/duco/doc/DucoPerf.md

     jperf.py
     jmin.py
     kbhit.py
+    jrests.py

 In the directory where the .py are located make a directory named logs, here the results are stored

     pi@r1:~/wrk/perf $ ls
-    jmin.py  jperf.py  kbhit.py
+    jmin.py  jperf.py  jrests.py kbhit.py
     pi@r1:~/wrk/perf $ mkdir logs

 In the jperf.py and jlog.py modify the username to your needs.
 This is the default user inquired.

-    username = "targon"
+    uname = "targon"
 If you are frequently interested in certain users,  provide a  file with name privusers.py, having many users, e.g for 3 it looks like

-    user=['user0','user1','user2']

-for usernames capitalization matters.
+    user=['targon','user1','user2']

+For usernames capitalization matters.
+If the file does not exist, **o** only shows the default user, with `0u` it's always possible to switch to this user.

 ## jperf